-Behavioural questions are a popular method in interviews to dive deeper into your experience, skills and personality.
+Behavioral questions are a popular method in interviews to dive deeper into your experience, skills and personality.
 They help interviewers determine your suitability for the role as well as assessing whether you’d be a good fit culturally.

 Being prepared for what might come up in an interview helps to keep you calm and impress your interviewer.
-By practicing and considering your answers for common behavioural interview questions, you can put yourself in a great position to best express your suitability and secure the job you’ve been dreaming of.
+By practicing and considering your answers for common behavioral interview questions, you can put yourself in a great position to best express your suitability and secure the job you’ve been dreaming of.

 1. Tell me about a time you were asked to do something you had never done before.

 From this question, the interviewer is trying to determine your adaptability.
 You want to think of a situation in which you responded quickly and efficiently to a request and most importantly, how you learned from it.